-Employees who retire at or after age 65 (54 for protective occupation employees, 62 for elected officials and State executive participants) are entitled to receive an unreduced retirement benefit.
-The factors influencing the benefit are: (1) final average earnings, (2) years of creditable service, and (3) a formula factor.
+Employees who retire at or after age 65 (54 for protective occupations and 62 for elected officials and executive service retirement plan participants, if hired on or before 12/31/2016) are entitled to a retirement benefit based on a formula factor, their final average earnings, and creditable service.

-Final average earnings is the average of the participant's three highest years' earnings.
-Creditable service is the creditable current and prior service expressed in years or decimal equivalents of partial years for which a participant receives earnings and makes contributions as required.
-The formula factor is a standard percentage based on employment category.
+Final average earnings is the average of the participant's three highest annual earnings periods.
+Creditable service includes current service and prior service for which a participant received earnings and made contributions as required.
+Creditable service also includes creditable military service.
+The retirement benefit will be calculated as a money purchase benefit based on the employee's contributions plus matching employer's contributions, with interest, it that benefit is higher than the formula benefit.